fidelisrafael/slim-mvc/README.md

 ### Getting started

 1 - First of all , clone this repository , now this will be your slim project base.
-2 - run `$ curl -sS https://getcomposer.org/installer | php && php composer.phar` in the root dir.
+2 - Move on clone directy and run `curl -sS https://getcomposer.org/installer | php && php composer.phar install` in the root dir.

 ---
 ### App configuration flow